core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 This document addresses this complication and enables cacheability of protected responses, also for proxies that are not members of the OSCORE group and are unaware of OSCORE in general.
 To this end, it builds on the concept of "consensus request" initially considered in {{I-D.ietf-core-observe-multicast-notifications}}, and defines "deterministic request" as a convenient incarnation of such concept.

-Intuitively, given a GET or FETCH plain CoAP request, all clients wishing to send that request are able to deterministically compute the same protected request, using a variation on the pairwise mode of Group OSCORE.
+All clients wishing to send a particular GET or FETCH request are able to deterministically compute the same protected request, using a variation on the pairwise mode of Group OSCORE.
 It follows that cache hits become possible at the proxy, which can thus serve clients in the group from its cache.
 Like in {{I-D.ietf-core-observe-multicast-notifications}}, this requires that clients and servers are already members of a suitable OSCORE group.

-Cacheability of protected responses is useful also in applications where several clients wish to retrieve the same object.
+Cacheability of protected responses is useful also in applications where several clients wish to retrieve the same object from a single server.
 Some security properties of OSCORE are dispensed with to gain other desirable properties.

 ## Use cases